Professional Development Series

-The Teaching & Learning Center (TLC) is offering a professional development series for faculty, staff, and graduate students this year.
+The Teaching & Learning Center (TLC) offers a professional development series for faculty, staff, and graduate students each academic year.
 The TLC is invested in maximizing the excellence of the teaching and learning mission at Kansas State University.
 The professional development series will provide experiences, information, resources, and networking to help faculty, staff, and graduate students improve their craft in teaching, mentoring, and advising in many ways.

 Need-to-Know Events (NTK):